 A Paco Pad is a large self-inflating pad about 75 x 25 inches.
 I rented a Paco Pad from Moenkopi for $2 a day, and it ended up being the best $32 I spent on the trip.
-It fit perfectly in one-man tent or on the boat and was much more comfortable than camping sleeping pad.
+It fit perfectly in a one-man tent or on the boat and was much more comfortable than camping sleeping pad.
 It was nice not having to blow up an air mattress every night and having to deflate roll it up the following morning.
 During the day, the Paco pads were placed over the metal hatch to create seating toward the front of the boat which was another added bonus.

 Disposable Waterproof Camera

 One regret I have about my trip was not bringing a disposable waterproof camera.
 I have zero action shots of rapids.
 A couple people on the trip, including a kayaker, had a waterproof GoPro.
 The kayaker, who had his GoPro mounted to his helmet, flipped a few times in huge washing machine rapids without losing his GoPro.
 If you don’t have a GoPro or don’t want to risk losing one to the river, a cheap disposable camera works fine.
 Or you can always upgrade to a waterproof camera with high megapixels.

 For those of you wanting to bring your smartphones along, it’s not recommended.
 If you do, be sure to bring along a waterproof case for your smartphone, and keep the darn thing closed.